amyhupe/amyhupe.co.uk/src/articles/2024-07-10-silver-bullets.md

 I threw myself into work.

 I delivered inspirational conference talks about existential crisis and burnout, and everyone applauded my candour and strength.
 I woke up on the morning of one such talk in Manchester to discover I couldn’t breathe properly and went with my friend to the hospital where we watched make-up tutorials on her phone in between chest X-rays, blood tests and ECGs.

 “You’re stressed” the doctor told me.
-“No shit” I laughed, and he didn’t laugh back, but he gave me a packet of valium and god bless his soul for that.
+“No shit” I laughed.
+He didn’t laugh back, but he gave me a packet of valium and god bless his soul for that.

 I went to my therapist.